about national kidsafe day

 You can help us by supporting National Kidsafe Day!

 Did you know that more Australian children aged 1 - 14 years die as a result of injury than from cancer, asthma and infectious diseases combined?
-In 2005, 35% of all deaths in this age group were due to injury.∗
+In 2008-2010, 37% of all deaths in this age group were due to injury (A total of 662 children aged 0-14 years died as a result of injury from 2008 to 2010).* In addition 58,700 children aged 0-14 years were hospitalised as a result of an injury in Australia in 2010-11.
+This equates to more than 1,000 every week*!

 The majority of injuries to children are unintentional - events that are often described as "accidents".
 Unintentional injuries account for about 96% of injury hospital admissions and about 90% of injury deaths.
 Most unintentional injuries are however, both predictable and preventable.